 Approved Calculator List: A Calculator is allowed for the entire duration of the digital exam https://satsuite.collegeboard.org/sat/what-to-bring-do/calculator-policy

-The SAT will be fully digital by the Spring of 2024, however December 2, 2023 is paper!
+The SAT will be fully digital by the Spring of 2024; however December 2, 2023, it will be paper!
 Both formats are listed below.

 Paper 2023 Version: